MN&S Spur

-The MN&S Spur is a 18.5 mi railroad line operated by the Progressive Rail Inc. The route runs through suburbs immediately west of Minneapolis, Minnesota, from MN&S Junction in Crystal south to Auto Club Junction in Bloomington near the Minnesota River.
+The MN&S Spur is a 18.5 mi railroad line operated by Canadian Pacific Kansas City and Progressive Rail Inc. The route runs through suburbs immediately west of Minneapolis, Minnesota, from MN&S Junction in Crystal south to Auto Club Junction in Bloomington near the Minnesota River.
 This path is parallel to Minnesota State Highway 100, which is about half a mile east of the rail line.

 History

 Today's MN&S Spur was originally built starting in 1908 as part of the Minneapolis, St. Paul, Rochester and Dubuque Electric Traction Company, more commonly known as the Dan Patch Line.
 That railroad fell into bankruptcy in less than a decade, but the successor Minneapolis, Northfield and Southern Railway was more successful and operated independently until being acquired by the Soo Line Railroad in 1982.
 It carried passenger trains and interurbans until 1942.
 The Minneapolis, Northfield and Southern is the source of the "MN&S" name.

 The old Dan Patch mainline extended south to Northfield, and CP/Soo still own the tracks from Savage to Lakeville.
 Today, Progressive Rail, Inc. owns the track between Lakeville and Northfield, operating it as their Jesse James Line.
 The Twin Cities and Western Railroad currently owns the Dan Patch Line Bridge over the Minnesota River.
 TC&W has trackage rights over the MN&S Spur and purchased the bridge in order to protect what they feel may become a valuable shipping route in the future.
 Early in 2016, TC&W rehabilitated the Dan Patch Bridge.